Description of the historic California State Capitol building and some of its history. The State Capitol Building is located in Sacramento, CA.

-The California State Capitol, the seat of the government of the State of California, is located in Sacramento.
-The State Capitol is situated on the west end of Capitol Park, which is located between L and N Streets and 10th and 15th Streets.
+The California State Capitol building, the seat of the state’s government, is located in Sacramento.
+The State Capitol is situated on the west end of Capitol Park in Downtown Sacramento.
+Capitol Park is located between L and N Streets and 10th and 15th Streets.
 Both the State Capitol and Capitol Park were listed on the National Register of Historic Places in 1973.

 The State Capitol houses the Governor, Lt.
 Governor, and the chambers of the 40-members of the State Senate and the 80-members of the State Assembly.
 Like the British House of Lords, the Senate chamber is decorated in red.
 The State Assembly is decorated in green, similar to the British House of Commons.